Public Health Foundation of India

-Centre for Environmental Health was established in May 2016 with support from Tata Sons and Tata Consultancy Services.
+FCRA challenges

+PHFI lost its FCRA status in 2017 for lobbying against tobacco activities and was banned from receiving foreign funds.
+Four years later, it had had its FCRA restored as stated to Parliament.

 Indian Institutes of Public Health

 PHFI has established five Indian Institutes of Public Health (IIPHs) in Bhubaneswar, Delhi, Gandhinagar, Hyderabad and Shillong.
 The institutes are aimed at being research and education institutes focusing on public health.

-In 2015 Indian Institute of Public Health, Gandhinagar was the first IIPH to be granted autonomous university status through The Indian Institute of Public Health Gandhinagar Act, 2015.
+In 2015 Indian Institute of Public Health, Gandhinagar was the first IIPH to be granted autonomous university status through The Indian Institute of Public Health Gandhinagar Act, 2015 laid out by the State Government of Gujarat.

-Funding

-PHFI receives funding through general donations and project-specific grants from government agencies, corporations, philanthropic organizations and individuals.
-Funders include: